Electroneum Price Tops $0.0019 on Major Exchanges (ETN)

-Electroneum (ETN) traded down 2.9% against the dollar during the 24-hour period ending at 11:00 AM ET on June 15th.
-One Electroneum coin can now be purchased for $0.0019 or 0.00000008 BTC on popular exchanges.
-Electroneum has a market capitalization of $33.78 million and $135,756.12 worth of Electroneum was traded on exchanges in the last day.
-Over the last seven days, Electroneum has traded 7.6% lower against the dollar.
+Electroneum (ETN) traded 2.4% higher against the US dollar during the 24-hour period ending at 20:00 PM ET on June 17th.
+During the last week, Electroneum has traded 4.3% lower against the US dollar.
+Electroneum has a market capitalization of $34.28 million and $54,498.75 worth of Electroneum was traded on exchanges in the last day.
+One Electroneum coin can currently be purchased for approximately $0.0019 or 0.00000007 BTC on major cryptocurrency exchanges.

 - The Transfer Token (TTT) traded down 2.2% against the dollar and now trades at $0.15 or 0.00000555 BTC.

-ETN uses the hashing algorithm.
-Its launch date was September 14th, 2017.
-Electroneum’s total supply is 17,947,932,602 coins.
+Electroneum (ETN) uses the hashing algorithm.
+Its genesis date was September 14th, 2017.
+Electroneum’s total supply is 17,948,112,712 coins.
+Electroneum’s official message board is electroneum.com/blog.
 Electroneum’s official Twitter account is @electroneum and its Facebook page is accessible here.
 The Reddit community for Electroneum is https://reddit.com/r/electroneum and the currency’s Github account can be viewed here.
 Electroneum’s official website is electroneum.com.
-The official message board for Electroneum is electroneum.com/blog.

 The focus of the Electroneum project is to provide the quickest and safest crypto transaction with minimal fees for the world’s unbanked population, which accounts for a billion of the world’s population.